DataDog/ansible-datadog/README.md

 ### Integrations

 To configure a Datadog integration (check), add an entry to the `datadog_checks` section.
 The first level key is the name of the check, and the value is the YAML payload to write the configuration file.
 Examples are provided below.

+To install or remove an integration, please refer to the `datadog_integrations` [paragraph][22]

 #### Process check